 Part 4: Create a Digital Form of Your Narrative Game and Playtest It

-Create your game using something like Google Slides (instructions here) or Google Forms (instructions here), including at least 10 scenarios and their consequences.
+Create your game using something like Google Slides (instructions video here) or Google Forms (instructions video here), including at least 10 scenarios and their consequences.
 If working in pairs, aim for 20 scenarios.

 Write a blogpost describing your game, linking to a playable version of your game, and inviting others to give feedback on the first draft.